Advertisement

 Symptoms: Anaemia, weakness, lethargy, lack of coordination, pale gums, vomiting, increase heart rate, red or brown coloured urine, excessive salivation and drooling.

 Members of the Allium species contain N-propyl disulfide - which is perhaps as far away from dog-friendly as you can possibly get.
 The compound is capable of damaging organs, causing organ failure and in severe cases, death.
-So although garlic and onions might make your dinners taste fantastic, the same can’t be said for your pooch!
+So although garlic, chives, and onions might make your dinners taste fantastic, the same can’t be said for your pooch!

 Corn on the cob